 8GGB.
 This reverts the nerf it got two patches ago.
 The old Redeemer was fun and balanced, the new one is unnecessarily weak.

 7GG.
 I don't think Aegis serves as as strong an incentive to get tech as I'd like to see.
-Mathematically speaking, Aegis is less efficient than Polywall, which I think is kinda silly since green is the color that is supposed to have the best soak according to Elyot, not to mention Polywall doubles as an absorber.
+Mathematically speaking, Aegis is less efficient than Polywall, which I think is kinda silly since green is the color that's supposed to have the best soak according to Elyot, not to mention Polywall doubles as an absorber.